 Are you currently looking for the best 6.5 Creedmoor bolt carrier group for your AR-10?
-If so, your search is about to come to an end because we’re going to go over the top three best 6.5 Creedmoor bolt carrier groups in 2020.
+If so, this is the article for you.
+We’ll go over the best 6.5 Creedmoor bolt carrier groups available:

-Best Value Pick: Brownells 308 AR Bolt Carrier Group
+- Brownells 308 AR Bolt Carrier Group: Best Value for Money

-Best Overall Pick: Aero Precision AR 308 Bolt Carrier Group
+- Aero Precision AR 308 Bolt Carrier Group: The Best Overall Pick

 Why Go With A 6.5 Creedmoor AR-10?

-Before we even begin out discussion of bolt carrier groups, it’s worth answering this question: why even go with the 6.5 Creedmoor round in the first place?
+Before we even begin our discussion of bolt carrier groups, it’s worth answering this question: why even go with the 6.5 Creedmoor round in the first place?

 The 6.5 Creedmoor has become one of the most popular centerfire rifle rounds in the twelve years it has existed.
 It’s a type of 6mm round that first appeared in 2008.

-.30 caliber rifles such as the .308 Winchester, .30-06 Springfield, and .300 Win Mag have always been the most popular with American shooters due to the fact that they were also widely used in the military.
-6mm cartridges were more common throughout Europe but found their way over to the United States as well and have risen in popularity over the decades.
-In many ways, the 6.5 Creedmoor represents the pinnacle of the 6mm series of rounds in the United States, at least in terms of popularity.
+.30 caliber rifles such as the .308 Winchester, .30-06 Springfield, and .300 Win Mag are popular with American shooters.
+It is because they were widely used in the military.
+In Europe, 6mm cartridges were more common.
+However, this caliber found its way over to the United States and has risen in popularity over the decades.
+In many ways, the 6.5 Creedmoor represents the pinnacle of the 6mm series of rounds in the United States.
+At least in terms of popularity.

-The 6.5 Creedmoor actually developed out of the .260 Remington round, which was an excellent round but was also too long to be used in reliably in magazine fed, semi-automatic rifles.
-The 6.5 Creedmoor is a shorter round so it’s more reliable, just as the .308 Winchester was created to be a more reliable, shorter version of the .30-06 Springfield.
+The 6.5 Creedmoor developed out of the .260 Remington round.
+While this is an excellent round it’s too long for magazine-fed, semi-automatic rifles.
+The 6.5 Creedmoor is a shorter round and more reliable, just as the .308 Winchester was created to be a more reliable, shorter version of the .30-06 Springfield.

-The 6.5 Creedmoor has proven to be successful due to its superior terminal ballistics than the .308 over long ranges.
-Plain and simple, the 6.5 Creedmoor kicks a little less than the .308 while hitting harder and flatter at longer distances too.
+The 6.5 Creedmoor has superior terminal ballistics compared to the .308 over long ranges.
+Additionally, the 6.5 Creedmoor kicks slightly less than the .308 while hitting harder and flatter at longer distances.

-An AR-10 chambered in the 6.5 Creedmoor round is a formidable weapon, because it fulfills many different roles and fulfills those roles well.
-The 6.5 Creedmoor round is capable of bringing down any kind of big game in North America, including deer and elk.
-This combined with the long range accuracy potentials of the round, make it a superb choice for hunting.
+An AR-10 chambered in the 6.5 Creedmoor round is a formidable weapon.
+It also fulfills many different roles and successfully executes these roles well.
+The 6.5 Creedmoor round can bring down any big game in North America, including deer and elk.
+The AR-10, combined with the long-range accuracy potentials of the round, makes it a superb choice for hunting.

-Meanwhile, since the AR-10 is a semi-automatic and magazine fed weapon, a 6.5 Creedmoor AR-10 would be a solid choice for a tactical weapon as well.
-It could be used for home defense, or better yet, as a general purpose SHTF weapon where it could be used for anything from defensive purposes to hunting.
+Since the AR-10 is a semi-automatic and magazine-fed weapon, a 6.5 Creedmoor AR-10 would be a solid choice for a tactical firearm as well.
+You can use it for home defense, or as a general-purpose SHTF (S**** Hits The Fan) weapon, to hunting.

-If you had to bug out into the woods during an SHTF situation, for instance, an AR-10 in 6.5 Creedmoor would be a very practical firearm choice.
+If you had to bug out into the woods during an SHTF situation, an AR-10 in a 6.5 Creedmoor would be an ideal firearm choice.

-As you may already know, the bolt carrier group is located in the upper receiver portion of your AR-10.
-Take your 6.5 CM upper receiver, and then slide the entire bolt carrier group through the rear of the receiver until it locks.
-You can then merge the complete upper and complete lower receiver together in order to create a complete rifle.
+As you may already know, you can locate the bolt carrier group on the upper receive part of your AR-10.
+To use it, first, take your 6.5 CM upper receiver.
+Then slide the entire bolt carrier group through the rear of the receiver until it locks.
+Afterward, you can merge the upper and lower receiver together to create a complete rifle.

 When you fire your AR-10, the gases created from the fired 6.5 Creedmoor round will be redirected back down through the gas tube to the bolt carrier.
-The gas will full up the chamber in the bolt carrier group, forcing the carrier group back against the recoil spring of the rifle.
-Speaking of recoil, a great way to limit the felt recoil fo your rifle is to install 6.5 Creedmoor muzzle brake.
+The gas then fills up the chamber in the bolt carrier group, forcing the carrier group back against the recoil spring of the rifle.
+Speaking of recoil, a great way to limit the felt recoil of your rifle is to install a 6.5 Creedmoor muzzle brake.

 The more the bolt carrier travels backward, the more it twists until it unlocks from the chamber.
-The entire action of the rifle is then permitted to cycle back rearward until the spent shell casing is ejected out of the rifle, and a new round is stripped out of the magazine and inserted into the chamber.
+The entire action of the rifle is then permitted to cycle back rearward until it ejects the spent shell out of the rifle.
+Then a new round is inserted into the chamber.

-If the bolt carrier group did not exist on your AR-10, the firing pin could not strike the primer, and the rifle would therefore not be able to fire in the first place.
+If the bolt carrier group did not exist on your AR-10, the firing pin could not strike the primer.
+Therefore, the rifle would not be able to fire in the first place.

-The terms ‘bolt carrier’ and ‘bolt carrier group’ are often confused as referring to the same thing, when in reality they do not.
-This is because the bolt carrier is a part of the overall bolt carrier group, or BCG.
-The bolt carrier, however, contains all of the pieces necessary to allow the bolt carrier group to operate.
+Some folks confuse the terms “bolt carrier” and “bolt carrier group,” thinking that both refer to the same thing.
+However, they do not.
+It’s because the bolt carrier is a part of the overall bolt carrier group or BCG.
+On the other hand, the bolt carrier contains the pieces necessary to allow the bolt carrier group to operate.

-The bolt carrier works by contacting the spring and the buffer and absorbing the force and gas from the fired round.
-The best bolt carriers are built out of 9310 steel, 8620 steel, or 158 steel for the best durability and longevity.
+The bolt carrier works by contacting the spring and the buffer.
+Then it absorbs the force and gas from the fired round.
+The best bolt carriers are built out of 9310 steel, 8620 steel, or 158 steel for durability and longevity.

 Carrier Key or Gas Key

-The terms ‘carrier key’ and ‘gas key’, on the other hand, are indeed used to refer to the same thing.
-The carrier key is located on the top of the bolt and resembles little more than a small protrusion.
-Its primary purpose is to absorb the gas that travels down the gas tube of the AR when the rifle is fired.
+On the other hand, the terms “carrier key” and “gas key” refer to the same thing.
+You can find the carrier key on the top of the bolt.
+In addition, it resembles little more than a small protrusion.
+Moreover, its primary purpose is to absorb the gas that travels down the gas tube of the AR after firing the rifle.

-The carrier key is hollowed out on the inside, permitting the gas to travel through it and then into the rest of the carrier.
+The carrier key permits the gas to travel through it and then into the rest of the carrier.
 Without the carrier key, the bolt and extractor would not be able to rotate.

 Bolt Gas Rings

-The bolt gas rings are designed to trap the gas of the spent round as the gas expands.
-This allows the bolt to work.
-Without the gas rings, the gas would simply disperse into the rest of the upper receiver, and the weapon would not be able to operate.
+The bolt gas rings trap the gas of the spent round as the gas expands, allowing the bolt to work.
+Without the gas rings, the gas would disperse into the rest of the upper receiver, causing the weapon to malfunction.

 Bolt and Extractor

-The bolt and extractor are essentially the same unit but serve tow entirely different purposes.
-The bolt looks like a star on the front, and it allows the overall bolt carrier group to lock or unlock within the chamber.
+The bolt and extractor are the same unit but serve two different purposes.
+The bolt looks like a star on the front and allows the bolt carrier group to lock or unlock within the chamber.
 When it comes time to unlock the bolt carrier group, the bolt will rotate at fifteen degrees.

-Meanwhile, the extractor hooks onto the outer rim of each 6.5 Creedmoor round and holds the shells in place in order to load them into the chamber.
-When the gun cycles, the spring on the ejector forces the casing to exit the receiver via the ejection port, before a new 6.5 Creemoor round from the magazine is cycled into the weapon.
+On the other hand, the extractor hooks onto the outer rim of each 6.5 Creedmoor round.
+It also holds the shells in place to load them into the chamber.
+Once the gun cycles, the ejector’s spring forces the casing to exit the receiver through the ejection port before cycling a new 6.5 Creedmoor round from the magazine to the weapon.

-Last but certainly not least, the camp pin stops the bolt from rotating too far once it unlocks.
+Lastly, the camp pin stops the bolt from rotating too far once it unlocks.
 You can find the camp pin in the carrier through a hole located next to the bolt.
-Another hole located in the middle of the pin permits the firing pin to slide through it so it may come into contact with the firing pin of the round.
+Another hole in the middle of the pin permits the firing pin to slide through it, allowing contact with the round’s firing pin.

 Buyer’s Guide For A 9mm Bolt Carrier Group